ianbstewart/social_science_methods_readings/README.md

-# Social science readings
+# Social science methods readings
-These are some notes on reading that I've been doing recently that relate to research design in social science.
+These are some notes on reading that I've been doing recently that relate to research methods in social science.
 Although they don't provide insight specifically on language-related phenomena, the readings provide a more complete picture of how to do successful quantitative social science research.

 - King/King_notes.pdf
 King, G., Keohane, R. O., & Verba, S. (1994).
 Designing social inquiry: Scientific inference in qualitative research.
 Princeton University Press.
 (PDF [here](https://sites.duke.edu/niou/files/2014/06/king94book.pdf))